-Research has shown that a good fit between client and therapist matters.
-But the counsellor or psychotherapist you want to work with might not be located in your town.
+Research has repeatedly shown that a good fit between a client and therapist makes a significant difference to therapy.
+But what do you do when the counsellor or psychotherapist you want to work with is too far away?
 Online counselling and psychotherapy overcomes this restriction and allows you to meet with the therapist of your choosing no matter where you are located.
-Video conferencing is easy to use and provides a secure and effective way to meet with us from anywhere that has an internet connection.
+Furthermore, research has shown that online therapy is just as effective as in-person therapy.

-We offer online therapy using popular video conferencing apps such as:
+We offer online therapy using familiar video conferencing apps such as:

-- If you live in an area where no suitable therapists are available
+- You live in an area where no suitable therapists are available

 - Your community is so small that your privacy is jeopardised

 - You travel for work and struggle to attend regular appointments at your therapist’s office

 - Transportation makes it difficult to get to therapy

 - You are an expat and would like a therapist who understands your language and culture